 And with that said, it is also a low-maintenance outdoor cooker.
 You can easily replace broken blocks if needed.
 You can also relocate the BBQ pit anytime and anywhere you want!

-Plans are provided by the owner-builder below, and you can use them as a reference for building one in your yard.
-The design is simple, so you shouldn’t have any troubles with scaling it to fit your space!
+Plans are provided by the owner-builder below, and you can use them as a reference for building a rotisserie BBQ pit in your yard.
+The design is simple, so you shouldn’t have any trouble scaling it to fit your space!

 Click on any image to start the lightbox display.
 Use your Esc key to close the lightbox.